DikeChidiadi/ToDoList/Help.md

 • Then scroll down to the near end and click MySQL Community (GPL) Downloads

-• After that click on MySQL Community Server and take the current version (right now: 9.3.0 Innovation), select the correct   operating system and press download
+• After that click on MySQL Community Server and take the current version (right now: 9.3.0 Innovation), select the Windows MSI Installer and press download

+• After finishing the download and clicking on it, a small window will appear.
+After some time the 'Choose Setup Type' will appear and I would need to choose Complete.

 Now comes the configuration of MySQL